-2018-19 is the third year of our external audit appointment to Perth and Kinross Council ("the Council") and its group ("the Group"), having been appointed by the Accounts Commission as auditor of the Council under the Local Government (Scotland) Act 1973 ("the Act").
+2019-20 is the fourth year of our external audit appointment to Perth and Kinross Council ("the Council") and its group ("the Group"), having been appointed by the Accounts Commission as auditor of the Council under the Local Government (Scotland) Act 1973 ("the Act").
 The period of appointment is 2016-17 to 2020-21, inclusive.
 Our appointment includes the audit of the Perth and Kinross Council Charitable Trusts.

-Our planned work in 2018-19 will include:
+Our planned work in 2019-20 will include:

-- an audit of the financial statements and provision of an opinion on whether the financial statements: - give a true and fair view in accordance with the applicable law and the Code of Practice on Local Council Accounting in the United Kingdom ("the 2018-19 Code") of the state of the affairs of the Council as at 31 March 2019 and of the income and expenditure of the Council for the year then ended; and - have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union, as interpreted and adapted by the 2018-19 Code, the requirements of the Local Government (Scotland) Act 1973, The Local Council Accounts (Scotland) Regulations 2014 and the Local Government in Scotland Act 2003, - participation in the shared risk assessment as part of the local area network; - completion of returns to Audit Scotland and grant claims; - a review and assessment of the Council's governance arrangements and review of the governance statement; - a review of National Fraud Initiative arrangements; - a review of arrangements for preparing and publishing statutory performance information; - contributing to the audit of wider scope through performance of risk assessed work; and - a Best Value Assurance Report, prepared in conjunction with Audit Scotland.
+- an audit of the financial statements and provision of an opinion on whether the financial statements: - give a true and fair view in accordance with the applicable law and the Code of Practice on Local Council Accounting in the United Kingdom ("the 2019-20 Code") of the state of the affairs of the Council as at 31 March 2020 and of the income and expenditure of the Council for the year then ended; and - have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union, as interpreted and adapted by the 2019-20 Code, the requirements of the Local Government (Scotland) Act 1973, The Local Council Accounts (Scotland) Regulations 2014 and the Local Government in Scotland Act 2003; - participation in the shared risk assessment as part of the local area network; - completion of returns to Audit Scotland and grant claims; - a review and assessment of the Council's governance arrangements and review of the governance statement; - a review of National Fraud Initiative arrangements;

+- a review of arrangements for preparing and publishing statutory performance information; and - contributing to the audit of wider scope and Best Value through performance of risk assessed work, and the follow up of recommendations made in the Best Value Assurance Report in respect of the Council.